Ale-Deto04/MatchWeb/README.md

 ## Project Context and Documentation

-This project was developed as part of the academic coursework for the _"Introduction to Web Programming"_ course.
+This project was developed as part of the academic coursework for the _"Introduction to Web Programming"_ course _(Group ID 03)_.
-Its primary purpose is educational, aimed at learning and applying web programming concepts and technologies.
+Its primary purpose is **educational**, aimed at learning and applying web programming concepts and technologies.

-For a detailed explanation of the project design, implementation choices, and architecture, please refer to the comprehensive project report included in the repository (`project_report.pdf`).
+For a detailed explanation of the project design, implementation choices, and architecture, please refer to the comprehensive [project report](project_report.pdf) included in the repository.
-The report contains an in-depth description of the system components, business logic, and technical decisions.
+The report contains an **in-depth description** of the system components, business logic, and technical decisions.

 ## Project Description